Ramsbury Building Society: Post 1981

-Limited information is available from 1981.
-The Building Societies Association list of mergers shows a series of amalgamations each followed by a change in name.
-It was not always clear which was the dominant partner.
+The Building Societies Association list of mergers shows a series of amalgamations, each followed by a change in name; it was not always clear which was the dominant partner.
 The first merger was a transfer of engagements from the Western Counties Building Society in 1985.
-The Western Counties was based in Bideford, and it must have been of reasonable size as the Ramsbury was renamed the West of England Building Society.
-In 1989 there was a transfer of engagements to West of England from the Regency Building Society, based at Hove, Sussex; the enlarged Society was then renamed the Regency and West of England Building Society.
+The Western Counties was based in Bideford, Devon, and it must have been of reasonable size as the Ramsbury was renamed the West of England Building Society.
+In 1989 there was a transfer of engagements to West of England from the Regency Building Society, based at Hove, Sussex; the enlarged society was then renamed the Regency and West of England Building Society.
 The following year the Regency and West of England merged with the Portman Building Society.
 Although the merger was again effected by a transfer of engagements from the Portman to the Regency and West of England, the enlarged entity continued as the Portman Building Society, suggesting that it was the dominant partner.
 The Portman was eventually acquired by the Nationwide Building Society in 2007.